Nair Service Society

 The Nair Service Society (NSS) is an organisation created for the social advancement and welfare of the Nair community that is found primarily in the state of Kerala in Southern part of India.
 It was established under the leadership of Mannathu Padmanabha Pillai.
 The NSS is a three-tier organisation with Karayogams at the base level, Taluk Unions at the intermediate level and a central headquarters operating from Perunna, Changanassery in Kerala.
 G. Sukumaran Nair is currently the General Secretary, since June 2011.

+Founded as the Nair Brithya Jana Sangham on 31 October 1914, the name was officially changed to Nair Service Society on 11 July 1915, by the advice of the prominent scholar and social reformer K. Paramu Pillai, the first person in Kerala history to earn an M.A. degree.

 The Society owns and manages many educational institutions, hospitals, hostels, guesthouses, and estates.

+The NSS established the National Democratic Party (NDP) in 1974 as its political arm.
+The party contested elections in Kerala and, at its peak, had five members elected to the Kerala Legislative Assembly.
+Three NDP members also served as ministers in the Government of Kerala.
+The party was dissolved by the NSS in 1996.